caesarra2/C-language-basics/README.md

 	printf("%s", &ar[0]); // Output: asd
 ```

-With string you might have encountered something like the following:
+With string you might have encountered something like the following:<br>
 ```C
 const char* str = "hello world";
 ```
-Here '*str' is a pointer to 'char' that holds the address of "hello world".
+Here '*str' is a pointer to 'char' that holds the address of "hello world".<br>

-In the following code you tell printf() to display 'str' (Which holds the address of the first character of the string "hello world").
+In the following code you tell printf() to display 'str' (Which holds the address of the first character of the string "hello world").<br>
-Then printf() "walks" in the memory from that address and prints out everything until it reaches the string ending '\0' (Which is automatically there because we used "").
+Then printf() "walks" in the memory from that address and prints out everything until it reaches the string ending '\0' (Which is automatically there because we used "").<br>
 ```C
 printf("%s", str); // Output: hello world
 ```
-We can use string functions we've learned before with 'str', like:
+We can use string functions we've learned before with 'str', like:<br>
 ```C
 printf("%d\n", strlen(str)); // Prints out 11.
 (Does not include the string ending '\0')
 ```
-To get a bit more comfortable with dynamic memory allocation and string operations, let's make a small program that copies a string to newly allocated memory:
+To get a bit more comfortable with dynamic memory allocation and string operations, let's make a small program that copies a string to newly allocated memory:<br>
 ```C
 	const char* str = "hello doomy"; // This is our string; Again, *str is a pointer that holds the address of the first character of our string.